DDCD vice-chairman Jasmine Shah restricted from discharging duties following LG order, say officials | Education

 DDCD vice-chairman Jasmine Shah restricted from discharging duties following LG order, say officials

-Delhi government think tank DDCDs vice-chairman Jasmine Shah has been restricted from discharging his duties and his office sealed while the facilities enjoyed by him have been withdrawn following an order by the LG, officials said Friday.According to official sources, Shah was given two opportunities to reply to the show cause notice issued by the director of the planning department on October 17 over charges of misusing public office by acting as the official spokesperson of the AAP.
+Delhi government think tank DDCDs vice-chairman Jasmine Shah has been restricted from discharging his duties and his office sealed while the facilities enjoyed by him have been withdrawn following an order by the LG, officials said Friday.Lieutenant General V K Saxena has also asked Chief Minister Arvind Kejriwal to remove Shah from the post of DDCD vice-chairman over allegations of misusing his office for political purposes, official sources said.Reacting to the development, Deputy Chief Minister Manish Sisodia tweeted, Jasmines office has been locked by LG alleging that he is AAP spokesperson.

 - Country: